ethanwicker/ethanwicker.github.io/_posts/2021-01-15-multiple-linear-regression-003.md

 \end{aligned}
 $$

 Alternatively, instead of encoding our dummy variable as $0$ or $1$, we could instead have encoded it as $-1$ or $1$.
-Doing so would have changed the coefficient estimates of the model, and the interpretation, but not the predictors.
+Doing so would have changed the coefficient estimates of the model, and the interpretation, but not the predictions.
 In addition, when performing statistical inference, we interpret the corresponding p-values of qualitative predictors exactly as we do quantitative predictors.

 ##### Qualitative Predictors with More than Two Levels